Skip to main content

 What documents do I need to switch providers?

 To switch providers, you'll need your 14-digit Point de Livraison (PDL) number (found on your bill), a bank account number (RIB) for direct debit, and possibly a recent meter reading.
+The PDL identifies your specific connection point to the grid.

 Official Sources